 SPREAD pop-up showroom at Hotel Adlon

 Last but not least that day was the after show party of Marina Hoermanseder at Polygon Club in Friedrichshain.
-The place had a few different dance floors and a large courtyard were most people lingered due to the heat inside.
+The place had a few different dance floors and a large courtyard where most people lingered due to the heat inside.
 I went there with a friend who’s very much into fashion and who would be scouted as a model later that night because I introduced him to well-known Casting Director Rolf Scheider.
-You are welcome, Martin 😉 The club was very crowded and full of balloons inside, while outside there were fire stunts, finger food, more cupcakes and free drinks – very cool.
-We had one or two chats with friends and acquaintenances, tried the variety of offerings and enjoyed ourselves until late at night.
+You are welcome, Martin 😉 The club was very crowded and full of balloons inside, while outside there were fire stunts, finger food, more cupcakes, and free drinks – very cool.
+We had one or two chats with friends and acquaintances, tried the variety of offerings, and enjoyed ourselves until late at night.

 To celebrate the succeeded Fashion Week, I went to one last event on day four, where Cocco had invited me to join her.
 It was a breakfast buffet at cozy café Ki-Nova, at Potsdamer Square, where young designer Inga Lieckfeldt aka.
 Berlina Pflanze displayed her unique and locally handcrafted fashion pieces.
 I really liked the fabrics and the styles of her collection – they were sophisticated and elegant, yet plain.
 She was there answering questions while everyone noshed on the tasty snacks and had a chat or two.
 To be honest the healthy and refreshing food was just what the doctor ordered, as I was really tired from having very little sleep during the whole week.